pingcap/blog/2017-09-12-futuresandgrpc.md

 ![Why Async?](media/why-async.png)

-There is no blocking in Async programming, so we don’t have to wait the slow I/O and can do other things.
+There is no blocking in Async programming, so we don't have to wait the slow I/O and can do other things.
 When the I/O is ready, the system can notify us and we can handle it again.
 This is very efficient and therefore, the performance is high.
 But as you can see, the Async way is much more complex and it is hard to write the code correctly.
 The code logic is split into pieces when the I/O is not ready and we have to switch to do other things.

 #### Callback Hell